It’s short summary article about my autosomal DNA research results, based on 22 chromosomes and X chromosome of me, my mother and my father.

 - North Slavic (European) has been clarified more into father’s ancestry and Southern European into mother’s ancestry.

-Being located in Poland I can’t uplaod DNA materials (gzipped CSV file) to MyHeritage.COM, but with help of TorBrowser, I did it so.
-And here are my results for Ethnicity Estimate:
+2016/2017: Being located in Poland I can’t upload DNA materials (gzipped CSV file) to MyHeritage.COM, but with help of TorBrowser, I did it so.
+2018, MyHeritage:

-- East Europe 91.2% is the same level for me and my mother, but I’m more East European (I guess) due to the fact, that both parents Eastern European gens came to me.
+- East Europe 91.2% for me and 91,5% for my mother, nearly the same.
 Also, my father has Baltic segment, which is not shown for my but I suspect it is, but just very small amount.
 It also gives more thoughts, that ancestry of my father is closer to North/East/Baltic geography and my mother’s ancestry to South/East Europe.
-Maybe, MyHeritage did a mistake, because Baltic is clsoer to the term “North European”.
-Looks like my father is more East European (97.7%) than my mother and me.
-It’s in general, but in details, father looks balanced betwen Balkan, Eastern Europe and Baltic, which defines his ancetry as vertical (from Croaria via West Ukraine to Lithuania) and mother with me are more into Eastern European direction (with less Balkan percentage but more Eastern genetics).
+Maybe, MyHeritage did a mistake, because Baltic is closer to the term “North European”.
+In general, it looks like my father is more East European (97.4%) than my mother and me.
+But in details, father looks balanced between Balkan, Eastern Europe and Baltic, which defines his ancestry as vertical (from Croatia via West Ukraine to Lithuania) and mother with me are more into Eastern European direction (with less Balkan percentage but more Eastern genetics).

-- South Europe 6.1% for my mother (Iberian 6.1%) shows and proves one more time, that mother’s ancestry is closer to Southern Europe (potentially Moldova).
-I have South Europe 5.6% (Iberian 4.7%, Italian 0.9%) and father has the lowest level 2.3% (Italian 2.3%), which is sign that father’s ancestry is farther from South Europe.
-This is a bit strange and I have suspision, that Iberian might represent Sephardic Jews.
+- South Europe 5.7% for my mother (Iberian 5.7%) shows and proves one more time, that mother’s ancestry is closer to Southern Europe (potentially Moldova).
+I have South Europe 5.6% (Iberian 4.7%, Italian 0.9%) and father has the lowest level 2.6% (Italian 2.6%), which is sign that father’s ancestry is farther from South Europe.
+This is a bit strange and I have suspicion, that Iberian might represent Sephardic Jews.
 If so, that it would explain, why old algorithm by FTDNA showed Ashkenazi Jewish diaspora for father, because FTDNA could distinguish at that time (2014-2016).

-- Ashkenazi Jewsih 2.7% ancestry for my mother, and as expected I have less amount of Ashkenazi DNA – 1.2%.
-This somehow corelates with old FTDNA algorithm and DNA.land results for me and mother.
+- Ashkenazi Jewish 2.8% ancestry for my mother, and as expected I have less amount of Ashkenazi DNA – 1.2%.
+This somehow correlates with old FTDNA algorithm and DNA.land results for me and mother.
 Father’s DNA materials are treated by MyHeritage as non-Ashkenazi, which is almost the same same as by FTDNA (old and new algorithm) and DNA.land.

 - Middle East 1.2% for me but zero for mother and father.
 It’s strange, because it’s almost the same as by new algorithm from FTDNA in Apr 2017.
 Before that, we all had Middle Eastern segments in DNA.